-This Day in History: George Washington tries (and fails) to retire from the presidency
+This Day in History: George Washington tries to retire

 On this day in 1792, George Washington writes to James Madison.
 His first term was coming to a close, and he wanted to retire from public life.
 He asked Madison to draft a “plain & modest” farewell address.